National First Division: Seasons 2007–2011

 The restructured NFD was divided into two streams, one inland and another coastal – each of which consisted of 8 teams.
-The winners of the two streams played against each other in a 'final' at the end of the season – the winner of which was promoted to the PSL.
-The loser of the 'final' played in a mini-tournament/play-offs against the two second-placed teams in each stream and the 15th-placed team on the PSL log.
-The winner of this tournament was also be automatically promoted to the top flight.
+The winners of the two streams played against each other in a 'final' at the end of the season – the winner of which was promoted to the Premiership.
+The loser of the 'final' played in a mini-tournament/play-offs against the two second-placed teams in each stream and the 15th-placed team on the Premiership log.
+The winner of this tournament was automatically promoted to the top flight.